crossterm-rs/crossterm/README.md

 If you have used this library for a terminal other than the above list without issues feel free to add it to the above list, I really would appreciate it.

 ## Notice
-This library is quite stable now, changes could be expected but they will probably be not that big.
+This library is average stable now but I don't expect it to not to change that much.
 If there are any changes that will affect previous versions I will [describe](https://github.com/TimonPost/crossterm/blob/master/docs/UpgradeManual.md) what to change to upgrade.

 ## Todo
 I still have some things in mind to implement.

-- Handling mouse events:
+- Handling mouse events
     I want to be able to do something based on the clicks the user has done with its mouse.
-- Handling key events:
+- Handling key events
     I want to be able to read key combination inputs.
-- Tests:
+- Tests
    Find a way to test: color, alternate screen, rawscreen

 ## Contributing